theobald-software/kb.theobald-software.github.io/content/_sap-connection/sso-with-external-id.md

 *SSO with External ID* uses a Personal Security Environment (PSE) to create a trust relationship between the SAP application server and the service account that runs Xtract Universal.
 This allows Xtract Universal to impersonate any SAP user.<br>

+{: .box-note }
+**Note:** SSO with External ID is only supported by Xtract Universal and Board Connector.

 ### Requirements

 The usage of *SSO with External ID* requires: